 The octopus who auditioned for drums and was rejected in the tour/story mode's opening cutscene comes back with his dad in one of the levels.

 The exportable songs for Rock Band, Rock Band 2, Green Day Rock Band, and the AC\DC Track Pack (except for a couple of songs by Bon Jovi, which have Updated Rereleases as DLC) are strictly all-or-nothing affairs.
 Some of the other track packs didn't have all of their songs available separately until later.
+Also, the Green Day songs were later released on the Music Store, only they only work in RB3 rather than across the series like the GDRB export.

 Inverted with Blitz; all songs from this game were also released as singles, and in some cases as parts of a new pack.
 Extra credit to the Foster the People pack in this case; the pack was comprised of two previous singles, plus the track from Blitz.
 The pack was only released when the Blitz track was released as DLC.